hummingbird-project/hummingbird-auth/README.md

 Authentication framework and extensions for Hummingbird server framework.

-Includes Authenticator middleware setup, bearer, basic authentication extraction from your Request headers, Bcrypt encryption for passwords.
+Includes authentication and session middleware, bearer, basic authentication extraction from your Request headers, Bcrypt encryption for passwords.

 ## Documentation